wickathou/diploi.com/src/content/blog/using_cursor_with_lovable_apps_and_how_to_deploy/importing_from_lovable.md

 ## Creating a Production deployment for your Lovable app

 Once you get your application to a stage where it is ready to be launched in Production, you can create a new deployment that will be used for that specific case.
-Before getting started, you must first push your updates to GitHUb, so your application has your changes plus the files that Diploi added to your repository in order to be able to run your application.
+Before getting started, you must first push your updates to GitHub, so your application has your changes plus the files that Diploi added to your repository in order to be able to run your application.

 ![Pushing updates to GitHub before starting a Production deployment](diploi-pending-changes.png)

-If you don't push files that Diploi creates for your repository, the your Production deployment will fail to start.
+If you don't push files that Diploi creates for your repository, then your Production deployment will fail to start.

 #### 1. Create a new deployment